liambll/blog-archive/_posts/2017-07-09-hypothesis-testing.markdown

 ## 2. Common Hypothesis tests
-Many test statistics are caculated based on its normal distribution approximation for large samples ([central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)).
+Many test statistics are caculated based on its asymptotically normal distribution approximation for large samples ([central limit theorem](https://en.wikipedia.org/wiki/Central_limit_theorem)).
 It should be emphasized that when sample size is small (eg. due to limited data available), such approximation is no longer appropriate and [extact test](https://en.wikipedia.org/wiki/Exact_test) should be used.
 Below are common tests:

 __Test of equality of two means__